 What Is The Highest Common Factor Of 36 And 48

-Nov 26, 2025 · 11 min read
+11 min read

 Imagine you’re organizing a school fair, and you have 36 cookies and 48 brownies to arrange into identical goodie bags.
+The question then becomes: what's the largest number of bags you can make?
 You want each bag to have the same number of cookies and the same number of brownies, and you want to use all the treats.
-The question then becomes: what's the largest number of bags you can make?
 This problem is a perfect example of needing to find the highest common factor (HCF).

 Main Subheading: Understanding the Highest Common Factor

 The highest common factor (HCF), also known as the greatest common divisor (GCD), is the largest positive integer that divides two or more integers without leaving a remainder.
 In simpler terms, it’s the biggest number that can evenly divide into all the numbers in a given set.
-For example, when we look at the numbers 36 and 48, we’re trying to find the largest number that divides both 36 and 48 perfectly.
+Take this: when we look at the numbers 36 and 48, we’re trying to find the largest number that divides both 36 and 48 perfectly.

 Comprehensive Overview